argonne-lcf/GettingStarted/README.md

 ### Theta

 Theta was a Cray XC40, 11.7 petaflops system based on the second-generation Intel Xeon Phi processor codenamed Knights Landing (KNL).
-There are 4,392 compute nodes available to users each with 64 cores, 192 GiB DDR4 & 16 GiB MCDRAM memory, and a 128 GiB SSD.
+It contained 4,392 compute nodes available to users each with 64 cores, 192 GiB DDR4 & 16 GiB MCDRAM memory, and a 128 GiB SSD.
 Additional hardware information is available [here][2].

 [1]: https://www.alcf.anl.gov/support-center/cooley/cooley-system-overview